leothorp/mk/README.md

 ### External Scripts

-Sometimes you have a script that is more involved than a shell oneliner, and put it in its own file in a scripts directory. `mk` will automatically detect .py, .js, and .sh files in a `scripts` directory at root and make those available as tasks, without anything needing to be added to mk.yml.
+Sometimes you have a script that is more involved than a shell one-liner, so you put it in its own file in in the project. `mk` will automatically detect any .py, .js, or .sh files in a `scripts` directory at the porject root and make those available as tasks, without anything needing to be added to `mk.yml`.
 (this script directory path is configurable- see the "Configuration" section below.)

 _Example:_